 Funny thing is that with certain installs you may mistake a closure for a frontal.
 I know I have done this a few times especially if the styling is very good and the closure is wide.

-Sometimes if you you can't even tell the difference because you can pluck and tweeze a closure just like you would a frontal as well as create baby hairs.
-No wonder why I have seen girl's with closures that look like frontals.
+Sometimes if you can't even tell the difference because you can pluck and tweeze a closure just like you would a frontal as well as create baby hairs.
+No wonder why I have seen girls with closures that look like frontals.

-Knowing the sizes of a closure can actually make a huge difference.
+Knowing the sizes of closure can actually make a huge difference.

-If you are a wig maker this can be a game changer for you especially when you are making custom wigs.
+If you are a wig maker this can be a game-changer for you especially when you are making custom wigs.
 This is why it is so important for professional wig makers to measure the heads of their clients.
-Knowing the sizes of your clients head and what size closure will allow you to make very specific custom wigs that you can charge an arm an a leg for because they are not only one of a kind but also customized.
+Knowing the sizes of your client's heads and what size closure will allow you to make very specific custom wigs that you can charge an arm and a leg for because they are not only one of a kind but also customized.

 What I love about closures is there are so many different types when it comes to textures.
 Here are some of the types of closures that we have available for purchase: